haqi206/flighst_ticket_booking/README.md

-# Flight Ticket Booking App
+# Flights Ticket Booking App
 This repository contains the frontend code for a simple Flight Ticket Booking mobile application developed using the Flutter framework.